Explore UAB

 Email

-I have established a research agenda on the preparation of educators for effectively serving English learners and coupled it with my career interest in issues related to English learner pronunciation.
-In a recent study, my colleagues and I have examined the impact of our National Professional Development grants.
-In another study, we are examining the oral English proficiency of non-native English speakers pursuing graduate degrees in education and factors related to their identity and perceptions of self-efficacy as teachers.
-In earlier studies, we examined how mainstream teachers learn to implement ESL Best Practices and how they help their colleagues through collaborative mentoring.
+As a researcher in the field of ESL, I established a research agenda on the preparation of educators for effectively serving English learners and coupled it with my career interest in issues related to English learner pronunciation.
+Together with my colleagues, I examined the impact of National Professional Development grants from OELA.
+In another study, we examined the oral English proficiency of non-native English speakers pursuing graduate degrees in education and factors related to their identity and perceptions of self-efficacy as teachers.
+In earlier studies, we had examined how mainstream teachers learn to implement ESL Best Practices and how they helped their colleagues through collaborative mentoring.
 I also explored how visual analogies in "The Fun-Analogy Train" served to empower graduate students in understanding phonological concepts and in using such concepts to help ELLs improve their pronunciation.

-My major service activity entails leadership roles in the Alabama-Mississippi TESOL affiliate and the regional Southeast TESOL council, such as chairing the 2016 AMTESOL conference and the 2017 SETESOL conference.
-I also serve on the Speech/Pronunciation/Listening Interest Section (SPLIS) board for the TESOL International Association.
-My service to UAB includes serving on the Faculty Senate and chairing the Undergraduate Curriculum Committee.
+While at UAB, my major service entailed leadership roles in the Alabama-Mississippi TESOL affiliate and the regional Southeast TESOL council, such as chairing the 2016 AMTESOL conference and the 2017 SETESOL conference as well as coordinating the 2025 AMTESOL conference.
+I also served on the Speech/Pronunciation/Listening Interest Section (SPLIS) board for the TESOL International Association.
+My service to UAB included serving on the Faculty Senate and chairing the Undergraduate Curriculum Committee.

-Before coming to UAB, I was a teacher educator in Paraguay for 20 years.
-After serving as a Peace Corps volunteer, I taught linguistics at Paraguay's National University, English at a language institute associated with the British Council, and Spanish as a Second Language at the American School of AsunciĆ³n where I also served as Curriculum and Professional Development Coordinator.
+Before coming to UAB in 2003, I had been a teacher educator in Paraguay for over 20 years.
+After initially serving as a Peace Corps volunteer, I taught linguistics at Paraguay's National University, English at a language institute associated with the British Council, and Spanish as a Second Language at the American School of Asunción where I also served as Curriculum and Professional Development Coordinator.